06 Feb Is My Property a Listed Building?

 You will need consent for any work that will affect the listed building’s historic character, including extensions, demolition, and alterations to walls, windows, roofs, and fireplaces.
 A local authority decides whether to grant Listed Building Consent and can offer advice during the process.

 To gain consent, you need to make an application.
-A chartered surveyor can help you make a detailed and considered application to gain planning permission for your listed property.
+A chartered surveyor or structural engineer can help you make a detailed and considered application to gain planning permission for your listed property.
 If your property is listed, contact Allcott Heritage, our specialist heritage consultancy, which specialises in listed building surveying, conservation and advice.